 Set by set (operational) catch and effort data were compiled by the Korean National Institute of Fisheries Science (NIFS).
-Data were selected with the criterion that when a vessel reported the capture of at least one SBT in a month, all effort for the vessel-month was included.
+Data were selected with the criterion that if a vessel reported the capture of at least one SBT in a given month, all effort for that vessel-month was included.